 To connect, please send email.
 When hyper-focused in production, I am less consistent with immediate response and can miss messages quite easily.
 Thank you for your patience.

-I was born to a long line of Quakers in the Midwestern United States.
-Though very much ‘unschooled’ in terms of the texts, in life philosophy and practice, I adhere to Yoga (Eight Limbs), enjoying asana practice and sitting meditation (Transcendental Meditation) since the mid-1990’s.
-By formal academic training, I’m a community health educator with focus in interdisciplinary studies.
+Most immediately of English, Irish, and German descent, I was born to a long line of Quakers settled in the Midwestern United States.
+My ancestor Valentine Hollingsworth fled Ireland (1680’s).
+Though very much ‘unschooled’ in terms of the texts, in life philosophy and practice, I adhere to Yoga (Eight Limbs), enjoying asana practice and sitting meditation (formal training in Transcendental Meditation) since the mid-1990’s.
+By academic training, I’m a community health educator with focus in interdisciplinary studies.
 Outside of school and beginning with Heartwood (regional forest advocacy Eastern United States), my employment has been in administrative roles for NGOs and direct health management services.

-Having lost full-time employment at the close of 2011, surely in part thanks to a colony of prairie dogs, I initiated Extinction Witness global arts project of Empowerment WORKS Inc. ‘Witness’ in Extinction Witness is derived from Quaker witness practice in keeping with my Quaker roots in Ireland, 1680’s.
+Having lost full-time employment at the close of 2011, surely in part thanks to a colony of prairie dogs, I initiated Extinction Witness global arts project of Empowerment WORKS Inc. ‘Witness’ in Extinction Witness is derived from Quaker witness practice.

 As with the forest and community health advocacy work of the mid-late 1990’s, Extinction Witness project work has been complicated my own healing process from early childhood sexual trauma and the insults of environmental pollution and materialism plaguing my generation (X).
-Thus, the weaving of personal and collective trauma in the productions.
+Thus, the weaving of personal and collective trauma in the productions to date.

-RIGHTWORK, my current focus with Extinction Witness, is born of ecological sense and personal experience with what is a common struggle to survive even when we’re employed.
+RIGHTWORK, the primary current focus with Extinction Witness, is born of ecological sense and personal experience with what is a common struggle to survive even when we’re employed.
 As well, the right and responsibility to direct one’s own time and energy in spiritually and emotionally fulfilling ways.

 The passion for communication and community health is shared with my mother, who let go of a blossoming career in journalism to raise three children and support my father’s private medical practice.
 Following my parent’s divorce, she stopped 3 credits short of an Environmental Studies Master’s degree.
 To support a household, she then served as a fundraiser for United Way and an editor and marketer for Quaker Press.

-With gratitude to my mom for her investment in me and the compassion she imprinted on me, I apply myself for collective benefit while balancing work responsibilities and raising my son well.
+I honestly struggle with workaholism.
+With gratitude to my mom for her investment in me and the compassion she imprinted on me, I strive to balance work responsibilities, time on the mat and in sitting meditation, and time in the garden with raising my son well.
 Which, for me, means showing him that we are here to serve the community, and the needs and dreams of all other children are just as important as his own.

 megan [at] meganhollingsworth [dot] com